VET SC 7305ARW - Veterinary Public Health Rotation A

 An exemption to the hurdle requirements of the Assessment for Coursework Programs Policy has been approved by the Faculty of Sciences for 2022.

 Assessment Related RequirementsHURDLE REQUIREMENTS

-Students who fail any Day One competencies listed in the course objectives will be given a further supplementary rotation period to improve their performance.
-The length, timing and content of this supplementary period will be determined by the course organiser.
-Failure a second time will result in the rotation being repeated during the next academic year.
+Students who fail any Day One competencies listed in the course objectives will be given an additional assessment of a further supplementary rotation period to improve their performance.
+The nature, length, timing and content of this supplementary period will be determined by the Course Coordinator.
+Failure a second time will result in the rotation being repeated during the following academic year.